monti-apm/monti-apm-core/README.md

-# Kadira
+# Monti APM Core

+This is a fork of [kadira-core](https://github.com/kadirahq/kadira-core).

-Handle core functionalities of Kadira such as
+Handle core functionalities of Monti APM such as

 * Transport
 * NTP Time syncing

-### Kadira Transport Debugging
+### Monti APM Transport Debugging

-You can debug what's happening inside the kadira transport by exposing following environment variable:
+You can debug what's happening inside the Monti APM transport by exposing following environment variable:

 ```
 export `DEBUG=kadira-core:transport`